alibaba/GraphScope/docs/graph_analytics_workloads.md

 ## What is Graph Analytics
 Broadly speaking, any kind of computation over graph data can be regarded as graph analytics.
 We find that computation patterns of different graph analytics vary a lot: some only involve a small number of vertices/edges, while others access a large fraction of (even all) vertices/edges of a graph.
 In GraphScope, we call the former as *graph traversal*, while use the term *graph analytics* to refer to the latter, unless otherwise specified.

 Currently, there exist diverse types of graph analytics algorithms, which usually iteratively access a large fraction of (even all) vertices/edges of a graph to explore underlying insights hidden in graph data.
 Typical graph analytics algorithms include general analytics algorithms (e.g., PageRank, the shortest path, and maximum flow), community detection algorithms (e.g., maximum clique/bi-clique, connected components, Louvain and label propagation), graph mining algorithms (e.g., frequent structure mining and graph pattern discovery).

-These graph analytics algorithms have been widely applied in real scenarios.
-For example,  as shown in the following figure, Google uses PageRank to rank web pages in their search engine results, and the shortest path algorithm can help path planning in logistics and delivery services.
+The graph analytics algorithms can used to analyze the properties of a set of vertices/edges in the graph.
+For example, PageRank can measure the importance of each vertex in the graph, the shortest path finds a path between two vertices such that the sum of the weights of its constituent edges is minimized, and Louvain retrieves a set of vertices which are tightly connected each other.

+The graph analytics algorithms can used to analyze the properties of a set of vertices/edges in the graph.
+For instance, PageRank can measure the importance of each vertex in the graph, the shortest path finds a path between two vertices such that the sum of the weights of its constituent edges is minimized, and Louvain retrieves a set of vertices which are tightly connected each other.

 ![Applications of graph analytics](./images/analytics_examples.png)

-## Characteristics of Graph Analytics Workloads
+## Challenges of Graph Analytics on Large Graphs
-Based on our experience, the graph data we need to process and the frameworks (systems) used to process graph data have the following characteristics:
+Based on our experience, the graph data we need to process and the frameworks (systems) used to process graph data face the following challenges:

-### Large-scale and complex graph data
+### Supporting large-scale and complex graph data

 We have observed that vast majority of real-world graph data is large-scale, heterogeneous, attributed.
 For example, nowadays e-commerce graphs often contain billions of vertices and tens of billions of edges, with various types and rich attributes.
 How to represent and store such graph data is nontrivial.